mulzahrian/algorithm_challenge_pap/README.md

 ### PHONEBOOK

-pada phonebook saya menyeleksi tiga user seperti yang sudah di tentukan sebelumnya pada program ini saya menggunakan Pemilihan If else saja untuk memfilter nama pengguna no terlfon jika tidak ada akan langsung redirect ke Nama User Not Found
+On my phonebook, I selected three users as previously defined in this program I use only If else Selection to filter usernames the phone number if there is no it will immediately redirect to the User Name Not Found

 ### ANAGRAM